OlliSagi/arc_imagination_project/PROJECT_PLAN.md

 # ARC-AGI-2 Imagination + Reasoning Plan

 ## What this project does (short)
-- Always-on Sim2D: a tiny transformer that maintains a 32×32 latent field and accepts differentiable brush edits.
+- Always-on Sim2D: a small 32×32 latent Canvas with differentiable brush edits and a decode head to 10 colors.
-- Reasoner: a small planner (placeholder) now; later a 7B open LLM (4-bit + LoRA) that reads a summary of Sim2D and emits edit tokens.
+- Reasoner: a planner (MLP now, optional 7B LLM later) that proposes probes/edits and small programs over typed slots.
+- Episode solver (Stage 2): self‑play probes + belief update + explanation scoring (fit + why‑probes + stability + simplicity), then apply the chosen program to the test.
-- ARC coupling: load ARC-AGI-2 tasks, train Sim2D + planner to transform input grids into outputs, evaluate with two attempts per test input and write submissions compatible with the official scorer.
+- ARC coupling: load ARC tasks, solve each episode via the above loop, and write JSON grids compatible with the scorer.

 ## Goal
 Train Sim2D and the planner on the ARC training set you attached (`ARC-AGI-2/data/training`), then evaluate on the public evaluation set to produce a submission folder.
 Optionally swap the planner for a 7B LLM via LoRA after the Sim2D pipeline is working.